-So I went through the top 100 of Amazon’s best-selling e-books by category with the mission of discovering what best-selling ebook covers have in common.
+So, I hired my brother to go through the Top 100 of Amazon’s best-selling ebooks by category with the mission of sussing out the truth of what best-selling ebook covers have in common.
 Because I write paranormal romance, I started by examining paranormal romance book covers.

-The last variable I played with was one of my favorites as a designer: color.
-For me as a cover designer, this was probably the most useful piece of data I gathered.
-While I knew that the blue/orange combination is a favorite among graphic designers of all stripes, I had no idea how prevalent it was exactly.
+As a cover designer, this was probably the most useful piece of data I gathered.
+While I knew that the blue/orange combination is a favorite among designers of all stripes, I had no idea how prevalent it was exactly.
 In fact, blue as the primary cover of PNR books is almost as common as shirtless men!